Dialysis

-Sepsis, which was often called blood poisoning, is the body’s often life-threatening to infection or injury.
+Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 There are two types of dialysis: hemodialysis and peritoneal dialysis.

 About 90% of people who need dialysis receive hemodialysis.
-Most have the procedure in a hospital or specialized clinic, but there are now some home hemodialysis machines, which give patients more control over their time.
+Most have the procedure in a hospital or specialized clinic, but there are now home hemodialysis machines, which give patients more control over their time.

 The procedure takes about four hours each session, usually three times a week.
 People who choose home dialysis have more freedom in choosing when and for how long each session is.
 They may choose to follow the same three sessions per week at four hours each.
 They can also choose shorter, more frequent sessions.
 Night home hemodialysis is another option.
 The treatments are done overnight while you sleep.